 Many PEMF systems are limited by the time that a treatment cycle runs.
 That is not necessarily a problem when used before bed.
 However, if it is found that the PEMF system chosen only works for a short time, that is, sleep is interrupted within 2 or 3 hours or bedtime, then a system that can run all night long may be needed.
 Or, the treatment can be repeated again during the night.
 For this purpose I would tend to use the highest intensity available, unless extra sensitive, to more quickly recapture the desired sleep inducing brainwave frequencies.

-I would also usually stay away from higher frequency (over 8Hz) magnetic fields in the evening and overnight, as some research has shown that they may excite the brain.
+I would also usually stay away from higher frequency (over 8Hz) magnetic fields in the evening and overnight.
+Some research has shown that they may excite the brain.
 Increased excitability or activity of the brain is common in sleep disorders.
-This is based on the principle of resonance – higher frequencies tend to make you more alert by increasing brain excitability or activity.
+This is based on the principle of resonance.
+This states that higher frequencies tend to make you more alert by increasing brain excitability or activity.
 On the other hand, higher frequencies above 40 Hz, from the above research, may stimulate REM sleep or dreaming.
 This could be of practical value for people who want to do dream work.
 Still, I would not use frequencies higher than 40Hz during the early part of the night.